Indonesia Landscape

 Personal

-From the ancient volcanoes of Bali to the cultural hub of Jakarta, the islands around Indonesia are a diverse place to live and work.
+From the ancient volcanoes of Bali to the cultural hub of Jakarta, the islands of Indonesia are a diverse place to live and work.
 So, if you’re planning on relocating, it’s important to understand the healthcare system as it differs from its Western counterparts.

 Consisting of around 17,000 islands (many of which are uninhabited), the healthcare sector is split into private and public.
 The former is of noticeably higher quality, which is reflected in the price.
 In the public sector, the Indonesian government has implemented a universal healthcare plan, the JKN (Jaminan Kesehatan Nasional, more commonly known as the BPJS Kesehatan or BPJS Ketenagakerjaan).
 However, uptake has been slow and medical resources on the islands are scarce.
 Many of the region’s medical institutions are equipped with basic supplies and treatment facilities only.
 Most hospitals don’t meet Western standards and often require proof of insurance or an upfront payment.
 Many companies provide medical assistance to their employees in the form of health plans, but it is not a legal requirement.

 Most Western governments recommend comprehensive medical insurance for expats wishing to relocate to Indonesia.
-Coverage for medical evacuation and repatriation is a often viewed as a must, as complex surgeries and emergencies may be performed in neighbouring countries.
+Coverage for medical evacuation and repatriation is often viewed as a must, as complex surgeries and emergencies may be performed in neighbouring countries.

 The following sections discuss the Indonesian healthcare system in more detail and provide information about private coverage for expats looking to relocate.